 There are two methods by which program space can be accessed; via special table instructions, or through the remapping of a 16K word program space page into the upper half of data space (see Section 3.1.2 "Data Access From Program Memory Using Program Space Visibility").
-The TBLRDL and TBLWTL instructions offer a direct method of reading or writing the least significant word of any address within program space, without going through data space.
+The TBLRDL and TBLWTL instructions offer a direct method of reading or writing the least significant word (lsw) of any address within program space, without going through data space.
 The TBLRDH and TBLWTH instructions are the only method whereby the upper 8 bits of a program space word can be accessed as data.

 The PC is incremented by two for each successive 24-bit program word.
 This allows program memory addresses to directly map to data space addresses.
-Program memory can thus be regarded as two 16-bit word-wide address spaces, residing side by side, each with the same address range.
-TBLRDL and TBLWTL access the space which contains the lsw, and TBLRDH and TBLWTH access the space which contains the MSB.
+Program memory can thus be regarded as two, 16-bit word-wide address spaces, residing side by side, each with the same address range.
+TBLRDL and TBLWTL access the space which contains the least significant data word, and TBLRDH and TBLWTH access the space which contains the Most Significant Byte of data.